-2. Violation of the Honor Code - Cheating, Plagiarizing: Any student in grades 4-12 who cheats or plagiarizes will receive a grade of 0 for the assignment/test and a Level III referral issued.

-- 3. Violation of the driving provision of the Parking and Driving Regulations: Any student who violates the driving provision of the Parking and Driving Regulations (reckless driving) at Fuqua School will lose his/her driving privilege at School for two weeks.
-If a second violation occurs, his/her parking/driving privilege at Fuqua School may be revoked for the remainder of the school year. - 4.
-Loss of athletic privileges See page 45 - 5.
-Behavior Probation: See procedures on page 32 - 6.
-Students will have the opportunity to earn merit points for demonstration of Fuqua core values.
+- 2. Violation of the Honor Code Cheating Plagiarizing: Any student in grades 6-12 who cheats or plagiarizes will receive a grade of 0 for the assignment/test and a Level III referral issued.
+Students in grades 4 and 5 who cheat or plagiarize will receive both academic and behavioral consequences. - 3.
+Parking and Driving Regulations: Any student who violates the driving provision of the Parking and Driving Regulations (reckless driving) at Fuqua School will lose his/her driving privilege at school for two weeks.
+If a second violation occurs, his/her parking/driving privilege at Fuqua School may be revoked for the remainder of the school year.

+4. Athletic Privileges: See page 43

+5. Behavior Probation: See page 30

+- 6. Merit Points: for demonstration of Fuqua School's core values.
 Each merit point earned will cancel out (or negate) one referral point. - 7.
-Loss of leadership and/or honor privileges: See page 34 - 8.
-Repeated Level III violations may result in out-of-school suspension at the discretion of the division head. - 9.
-Repeated acts of bullying, including acts that occur from one year to the next, may result in dismissal. - 10.
-A student who violates a criminal law, other than a minor traffic offense, or who demonstrates behavior that dishonors the school may be suspended from school or expelled. - 11.
-Any student who possesses, uses, distributes, or is under the influence of alcoholic beverages on campus or during an off-campus school-related event may be expelled. - 12.
-Any student who uses or distributes tobacco products in any form on campus or during an off-campus school-related event may be expelled. - 13.
-Appeals regarding enforcement of the behavior guidelines, other than expulsion, must be made first to the Middle/Upper School division head and then to the Head of School. - 14.
+Leadership and/or Honor Privileges: See page 32

+- 8. Level III Violations: repeated Level III violations may result in out-of-school suspension at the discretion of the division head. - 9.
+Violation of a Criminal Law: other than a minor traffic offense, or who demonstrates behavior that dishonors the school may be suspended from school or expelled. - 10.
+Appeals: other than expulsion, must be made first to the division heads and then to the Head of School. - 11.
 Corporal Punishment is not permitted at Fuqua School.